The Ultimate Guide for Learning Spanish with Movies

 What would the world be without our favorite video-sharing platform?
 Everyone can create and upload videos for free, and it has become an indispensable video-watching platform over the years.

-So if you’re looking for short Spanish movies and documentaries you can stream on YouTube, consider:
+So if you’re looking for short Spanish movies and documentaries you can stream on YouTube, consider the following.
+If you are interested, also check out our blog post, where we have listed the 13 Best Youtube Channels to Learn Spanish.

 1) Ciutat Morta